 Speaking of party, that’s precisely where we headed after the fireworks wrapped up.
 Our group stumbled through the streets of Valpo and up the stairs to reach the party in Paseo Yugoslavo.
 There was a huge crowd of people dancing to a DJ.

 Bottles of pisco and joints were being passed around everywhere we looked.
-Turns out Valparaiso really does know how to throw a NYE party!
+Turns out Valparaiso really does know how to throw an NYE party!
 Thanks to the champagne, however, this part of the evening is a bit foggy.
 Or should I say bubbly?

 After a massive New Year’s Eve in Valparaiso, the only thing you need on January 1st is some good ole’ hangover food and a little hair of the dog.
 Rather than go with the typical greasy eggs and bacon paired with a Bloody Mary that we usually opt for, we decided to keep it (somewhat) local.

-We grabbed a table at one of the only places that was open and ordered up some ceviche and aji de gallina (spicy creamed chicken) lasagna.
+We grabbed a table at one of the only places that were open and ordered up some ceviche and aji de gallina (spicy creamed chicken) lasagna.
 Throw in a couple of Pisco Sours and it made for a fantastic New Year’s Day brunch.

 I’m aware that all of those things are Peruvian.
 As my Chilean friend said, “Chile’s food is not very interesting, so we have to borrow from other countries.”
 As Americans, we definitely know the feeling.
 Of course, we still tried the local stuff the next day.